E-Dmz/E-Dmz/README.md

 <!--
 **E-Dmz/E-Dmz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+I want to train as a data scientist because i think AI is going to reshape our world, for better and for worse  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  I'm also passionate about 💡🔧🧮 and 🙋‍♀️🙋‍♂️🚀
+🧬💊🧠 = "biochemistry, pharmacology and neuroscience"   ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·
+👨‍🎓👷‍♀️👨‍⚕️ =  "high school students, water treatment technicians and radiology technicians"   ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·
+💡🔧🧮 = "learning, designing new tools, automating tasks"   ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·  ·
+🙋‍🙋‍♂️🚀 = "collaborating on impactful projects"

+Hi!
+I'm 37.
+I spent 10 years studying biology and doing research in biochemistry/pharmacology/neuroscience.
+I spent another 10 years teaching science and techniques to high-school students, water treatment technicians and radiology technicians.
+I'm training as a data scientist because i think AI is going to reshape our world, for better and for worse.
+I'm also passionate about learning, designing tools and automating tasks.
+After the bootcamp, i'd like to collaborate on meaningful and impactful projects.

 Here are some ideas to get you started: